Ragtime (musical): Act two

 Back in Harlem, Younger Brother seeks out Coalhouse but is repeatedly turned away until Coalhouse is convinced that he can be trusted.
 Coalhouse has banished music from his life but watches a carefree young couple ("Harlem Nightclub") and recalls meeting Sarah (“Sarah Brown Eyes”).
-Younger Brother meets with him but is inarticulate and nervous: his profound thoughts, narrated to the audience by Emma Goldman, stand in contrast to the only phrase he can muster: "I know how to blow things up." (“He Wanted to Say”).
-With Younger Brother's help, Coalhouse and his men take over J.P.
-Morgan's magnificent library in the heart of New York City, threatening to blow it up.
+Younger Brother meets with him but is inarticulate and nervous: his profound thoughts, narrated to the audience by Emma, stand in contrast to the only phrase he can muster: "I know how to blow things up." (“He Wanted to Say”).
+With Younger Brother's help, Coalhouse and his men take over Morgan's magnificent library in the heart of New York City, threatening to blow it up.
 Father is summoned to help reason with Coalhouse.
 Before he goes, he assures Mother that everything will soon return to the way it was, but Mother knows such hopes are naive (“Back to Before”).
-Meeting with the police, Father devises a mediation strategy involving Booker T. Washington, whom Coalhouse allows to enter the library.
+Meeting with the police, Father devises a mediation strategy involving Washington, whom Coalhouse allows to enter the library.
 Washington, invoking the violent legacy Coalhouse is leaving his son, works out a deal with Coalhouse.
 Younger Brother is enraged at Coalhouse's abandonment of their cause (“Look What You've Done”).

 Washington leaves and Father enters the library as a hostage.
 There, he finally realizes the profundity of society's troubles while seeing Coalhouse convince Younger Brother and his men that violence cannot solve injustice.
 Coalhouse exhorts them to fight through the power of their words (“Make Them Hear You”).
 Coalhouse's sacrifice and oratory convince Younger Brother and the men to leave while Father tells Coalhouse about his son.
 Coalhouse thanks Father for his kindness.
 Once he leaves the library, Coalhouse is shot dead by the police.

 Edgar appears to introduce the Epilogue.
 Younger Brother departs for Mexico to fight for Emiliano Zapata.
-Emma Goldman is arrested and deported.
-Booker T. Washington establishes the Tuskegee Institute, while Evelyn Nesbitt fades into obscurity.
-Harry Houdini realizes upon the assassination of Archduke Franz Ferdinand that Edgar's shout of "Warn the Duke!" was a true mystical experience.
+Emma is arrested and deported.
+Washington establishes the Tuskegee Institute, while Evelyn fades into obscurity.
+Houdini realizes upon the assassination of Archduke Franz Ferdinand that Edgar's shout of "Warn the Duke!" was a true mystical experience.
 Father dies aboard the RMS Lusitania; after a year of mourning, Mother marries Tateh, adopts Coalhouse and Sarah's son, and moves to California.
 Tateh is struck by an idea for a film series centering on a diverse group of children banding together.
 The ghosts of Coalhouse and Sarah watch their son grow up (“Epilogue: Ragtime/Wheels of a Dream: Reprise”).